5 good reasons to travel to Barcelona in September or October

 To be totally reinvigorated, finish with a spa session.
 You deserve it!

 If you’re looking for a cosy spa then Rituels d’orient will make you very happy.
-You will start by relaxing on hot stones with access to the hammam and a basin of cool water, before receiving your treatments.
 The price isn’t the cheapest but for personalised attention and a sense of privacy, it is worth it.

 If you’re on a smaller budget, head to Aire de Barcelona for their vast bathing area with salt water, heated and cool polls, jacuzzi and hammam.
 Then you can choose from the massages or treatments on offer.
 You must book ahead.